Carpooling

 Things to Consider

 When using a carpooling service or starting your own at work, it is best to remember that it is not necessarily a permanent solution.
 Typically if the carpool is not working for you, you can decline to continue using it.
-Carpooling is flexible so do not be afraid to schedule doctor appointments, errands, and other responsibilities in fear of breaking the carpool.
+Carpooling is flexible, so do not hesitate to schedule doctor appointments, errands, and other responsibilities in fear of breaking the carpool.
 Lastly, carpool etiquette should not be ignored.
 Offering money to the driver, remaining seated and unobstructive to the driver, listening to your individually desired music through headphones, and respecting the driver's vehicle are all potential ways of keeping a high level of etiquette while riding.

 Other basic rules of the carpool need to be established, as well.
 Smoking, eating, drinking, talking, and the radio station can all be decided before the carpool begins.
-Time for pickup and dropoff can also be decided upon but it is necessary to remember potential traffic and construction delays.
+Time for pickup and dropoff can also be decided upon, but it is necessary to remember potential traffic and construction delays.

-Planning & Zoning
+Planning & ZoningPlanning & Zoning

 Parking Preferences

 One of the easiest ways to promote ridesharing is to create or designate preferential parking spaces for people who choose to engage in carpooling or vanpooling.
-Erecting a sign at a certain amount of specific parking spots designating them for carpooling only can promote individuals to form carpools if the parking spaces are ideal.
+Erecting a sign at a certain amount of specific parking spots designating them for carpooling only can encourage individuals to form carpools if the parking spaces are ideal.
 Hangtags that are placed on the rear-view mirror of a carpool vehicle can serve to indicate that the particular vehicle is allowed to park in the space.

 Financial Incentive Programs